 Current Color and Texture

-No matter your current tone, being a candidate for pastel colored hair will likely require you to bleach your strands.
+No matter your current tone, pastel hair will likely require you to bleach your strands.
 All color, natural or faux, needs to be stripped almost entirely before depositing the candy color you're crushing on.
 According to Garrett, lifting the hair to a light blonde is the perfect starting point.
 "If you have virgin hair [that has never been colored before] then it should lift light enough and easy enough." if you're a newbie to the hair color world, this might be your divine intervention.
 "Obviously someone with naturally lighter hair will lift easier and quicker," says Garrett.

 Color also affects our texture.
 If your hair is already over-processed, it's likely experiencing the pain point of frequent breakage and you probably want to pump the breaks and focus on your hair's health for a minute.
 Do a deep conditioning treatment and lay off the chemicals.
-If your hair has some natural movement to it (meaning coily locks, waves or defined curls), be prepared for a potential change to your natural texture.
+If your hair has some natural movement to it (meaning coily locks, waves, or defined curls), be prepared for a potential change to your natural texture.
 "If someone has textured hair, lifting can cause the texture to soften or change, but if it's virgin hair and you only lift it once, then it's usually no problem."

 In short, pastel's ideal candidates are the naturally light (or pre-lightened) and the untouched, never-before-colored heads of hair.